unlock-protocol/unlock/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 The final milestone should include success metrics or ROI.
 Here are some examples based on your application type.

-- For a membership implementation: the number of members joined your through your platform.
+- For a membership implementation: the number of members who joined you through your platform.
 - For an event: the number of tickets sold.
 - For use with credentials: the number of credentials handed out.